 What Is Usability?

 Usability is quite simply the ease with which a user can navigate your site.
 It amplifies the positive experience of your website.
-On the contrary, non-usable websites confuse the users and bring nothing but lost conversions and revenue as a result.
+On the other hand, non-usable websites confuse the users and bring nothing but lost conversions and revenue as a result.

 Refining the usability of your site is a great way to scale your site to handle more visitors, and develop a competitive edge over your rivals.